Looking for an intimate hideaway for dinner à deux? Treat your valentine to good food, wine and romance in these softly-lit retreats.

 Society

 Whether it’s your first date or 10th anniversary, Society promises a night to remember.
 Statement crystal chandeliers twinkle above as lamplight glows on curvaceous booth seating.
 Sip classic martinis in the lounge, before enjoying an extraordinary dining experience.
-Start with the kingfish or hand-cut tagliatelle for entree.
-Then share rock lobster with spinach and hollandaise sauce.
+Start with the king prawn salad or wood-grilled calamari for entree.
+Then order the rock lobster or smoked prime ribs to share.

 A woman walking through a contemporary wine cellar in a blue dress.